TS-mfon/proofofeffort/README.md

-i want you to build this genlayer project for me Proof of Effort

-clone this genlayer boilerplate template https://github.com/genlayerlabs/genlayer-project-boilerplate.git to the folder. understand the structure and how a genlayer project works we will be creating the project on top of this boilerplate

-i want to create this dapp to

 Outcome-based pay often disadvantages workers when outcomes fail for reasons outside their control.
 Proof of Effort separates quality of work from success of outcome.
 The AI evaluates the worker's process — did they follow best practices, make good decisions, document their work?
 A surgeon who did everything right but lost the patient still gets a high Effort score.
 Rewards professional quality independent of luck.